dis-sg/dis-sg.github.io/_posts/2020-07-29-NDP-Logos-sorted-1.md

 </figure>
 Singapore’s water bodies have brought much financial success to the country as a port city, but have only made appearances in two NDP logos.

 NDP 2007’s logo celebrated the first NDP at the Floating Platform - the water body in the logo was Marina Bay.
-NDP 1998’s logo has a more ambiguous water body, but a clever guess would be the Singapore River.
+NDP 1998’s logo had a more ambiguous water body, but a clever guess would be the Singapore River.
 I cannot unsee the diamond-shaped Age of Empires minimap in the logo though.

-<h2>Most cliché logo award goes to...</h2>
+<h2>The most cliché logo award goes to...</h2>
 <figure>
 <img src="https://i.imgur.com/1fUvF9M.png" alt="most cliche logo">
 </figure>